 KMA will produce a detailed, yet accessible report of the assessment.
 The report will provide a summary of the barriers that get in the way of your child fulfilling their roles and routines and make a number of recommendations that might help.
 We aim to get the report back to you within 10 working days of the assessment.

-Our therapists at KMA are highly trained and experienced - they are passionate about providing evidence-based interventions to improve people’s functional performance.
+Our Occupational Therapists are highly trained and experienced in working with children and are passionate about providing evidence-based interventions to ease the symptoms of depression and anxiety in children.
 Each treatment plan will be individual, underpinned by occupational therapy philosophy, taking a person-centred and strengths-based approach.
 Our ultimate aim is to help your child achieve their goals and improve their functional performance.

 Your therapist will work with your child to understand triggers, barriers and established strategies they currently use, some of which may not be that helpful in the longer term.
-Your therapist will also help them to learn and put into practice techniques that help control their symptoms as well as allowing them to focus on their roles and routines.
+Your therapist will also help them to learn and put into practice techniques that help control the symptoms of depression and anxiety in children as well as allowing them to focus on their roles and routines.
 These may include:-

 Do you or someone you know have difficulty…